Resources for disability workers

 This set of conversation starters helps support workers have carefully guided conversations with clients who may be at risk of technology-facilitated abuse.
 You can download and print them on single-sided A4 paper then use them with or without the accompanying images.

 This printed wallet card provides specialist disability support workers with key contact information.

 Printed versions of these wallet cards can be ordered free of charge.

 Download, print and display these posters in common areas such as service provider waiting rooms.

-This Easy Read poster helps people find out what to do if someone shares or threatens to share intimate images or videos of someone without their consent.
+This Easy Read poster and booklet help people find out what to do if someone shares or threatens to share intimate images or videos of someone without their consent.

-The poster can also be downloaded and printed from the following link.
+The poster and booklet can be downloaded and printed from the following links.

 eSafety has conducted research into the experiences and impacts of technology-facilitated abuse on Australian women living with intellectual or cognitive disability.

 The research will help inform education and prevention initiatives for disability workers and frontline domestic and family violence workers, as well as the women they support.
 The insights will also contribute to ongoing resource and policy development.